mvz/litl/README.md

            that needs to be interpreted as a string, although I don't know if that will be done without quotes, or using single, double or triple double quotes.)))

+## Installation

+Add this line to your application's Gemfile:

+    gem 'litl'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install litl

+## Contributing

+You can contribute to Litl by sending me a bug report or a pull request.
+Pull requests should include tests.